Call for proposals

 - Publication proposal or journal creation

-- Literature and scoping reviews or annotated bibliographies
+- Systematic literature reviews, scoping reviews, or annotated bibliographies

-University Libraries will host an Information Session on the Faculty Research Sprints from 1:30 - 2:30pm on February 14 in 320 Walter Library.
-Interested faculty are invited to attend to learn more about the program, discuss the application process, and share their project ideas with each other.
-To RSVP, please email Sarah Jane Brown (firstname.lastname@example.org).
+Informational office-hour sessions for the 2020 Faculty Research Sprints were held on February 7, 2020 from 11:30am - 1:00pm.
+Interested faculty were invited to drop-in to learn more about the program, discuss the application process, and share their project ideas.

 Proposals should be for a project that can be completed in the one-week timeframe.
-We will work to match faculty members with the appropriate areas of expertise from across the UL in alignment with the needs of the project.
+We will work to match faculty members with the appropriate areas of expertise from across the University Libraries in alignment with the needs of the project.
 Acceptance will be determined by the justification for and feasibility of the project, as well as the availability of library resources and staff to contribute to the project.
-Applications are due on February 28, 2019.

 What are examples of sprint projects?